UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

    Isolated/virtual environments solve a couple of problems:

-   - You can install specific, also older, versions into them.
+   - You can install specific, also older, package versions into them.
    - You can create one for each project and no problem if the two projects require different versions.
    - You can remove the environment and create a new one, if not needed or with errors.